gep13/gep13/input/blog/where-did-the-assemblies-from-my-global-assembly-cache-gac-go.md

 Title: Where did the assemblies from my Global Assembly Cache (GAC) go?
 Published: 24/11/2010
 Tags:
-- Development
+- development
-- Error
+- error
-- GAC
+- gac
-- SharePoint
+- sharepoint
 ---

 I have recently been working on a SharePoint Web Part, and while trying to retract the solution from SharePoint, I got an error message, shown here: